globulario/Globular/README.md

   * The *Proxy* port number (Use by the browser to access the gRpc service)
   * *AllowAllOrigins* You can give list of address that can access your service, that will block all other origin.
 By default all address are allow.
   * *Protocol* must by *grpc*, but other *rpc* protocol can be added in the futur.
+  If your gRpc server is written in a different language than *Go* you can put your code here.
+At the end you must have a *config.json* file and an executable file named *echo*_server.*exe* (as example).